hunan-rostomyan/codeguides/Dev/Frontend/Reviews/151 Notes.md

 ## Review of [PR 151] ("topic modeler")

 In the [Stylistic issues](#stylistic-issues) section I talk about linting, in [Substantial issues](#substantial-issues) you'll find a categorized list of concerns/suggestions (often general, big picture observations).
 In [Suggestions](#suggestions) you'll find concrete suggestions for improving the code.
-Admittedly, some of the suggestions are non-normative (using `forEach` instead of C-style `for` loops), but I strongly believe that functional idioms are more readabl, less error prone, and no less efficient than their imperative equivalents.
+Admittedly, some of the suggestions are non-normative (using `forEach` instead of C-style `for` loops), but I strongly believe that functional idioms are more readable, less error prone, and no less efficient than their imperative equivalents.

 In [Questions](#questions) I've listed some questions (I think currently it's a single item list), in [Todo](#todo) I've listed some more things to do (it's kinda meta, unlike [Suggestions](#suggestions)).
 In [Next steps](#next-steps), I mention some things to be done in the near future.
 And [References](#references) contains links to resources used to prepare this document (currently just the JS Substance Guide).